In this guide

 Referring previously closed cases to the Fitness to Practise CommitteeBack to top

-If case examiners decide to take the closed case into account when considering the new case, and decide that the nurse or midwife has a case to answer, they next decide whether to recommend undertakings, or refer the case to the Fitness to Practise Committee.
+If case examiners decide to take the closed case into account when considering the new case, and decide that the nurse, midwife or nursing associate has a case to answer, they next decide whether to recommend undertakings, or refer the case to the Fitness to Practise Committee.

-If the overall risk of harm the nurse or midwife presents can be addressed by undertakings in the new case, then this outcome is likely be appropriate.
+If the overall risk of harm the nurse, midwife or nursing associate presents can be addressed by undertakings in the new case, then this outcome is likely be appropriate.

 If the risk of harm to patients, public confidence in the professions, or proper standards and conduct, means that the appropriate outcome is to refer the new case to the Fitness to Practise Committee, then case examiners can also refer the closed case to the Fitness to Practise Committee at the same time.

 It will generally be reasonable to consider the concerns in the closed case together with the concerns in the new case if they raise similar issues.
-The Fitness to Practise Committee will be best able to assess the risk the nurse or midwife presents if they are given more information that is relevant to the concerns about the nurse or midwife’s practice.
+The Fitness to Practise Committee will be best able to assess the risk the nurse, midwife or nursing associate presents if they are given more information that is relevant to the concerns about the nurse, midwife or nursing associate’s practice.